corda/corda/docs/source/app-upgrade-notes.rst

 `Type mismatch: inferred type is Any but AbstractParty was expected`

-The issue here is that a new `Destination` interface introduced in Platform Version 5 (see the :doc:`changelog` for Platform Version 5) can cause type inference failures when a variable is used as an `AbstractParty` but has an actual value that is one of a number of possible subclasses of `AbstractParty`.
+The issue here is that a new `Destination` interface introduced in Platform Version 5 (see the :doc:`changelog` for Platform Version 5, or the KDocs for the interface `here <https://docs.corda.net/head/api/kotlin/corda/net.corda.core.flows/-destination.html>`__) can cause type inference failures when a variable is used as an `AbstractParty` but has an actual value that is one of a number of possible subclasses of
+`AbstractParty`.
 As these subclasses implement an interface that the superclass does not, the Kotlin compiler is unable to infer that both branches result in a subclass of `AbstractParty`, and instead infers that the type is `Any`.

 To fix this, an explicit type hint must be provided to the compiler: